Seahawks get the timely big plays from big players to upset NFL-leading Eagles 24-10

 54-29-1

-The Seahawks are 54-29-1 all-time in prime time and 8-2-1 on Sunday Night Football, including a 14-2 record at home in prime time under coach Pete Carroll.
+The Seahawks are 54-29-1 in prime time and 8-2-1 on Sunday Night Football, including a 14-2 record at home in prime time under coach Pete Carroll.

 If not, then maybe what will is a play a quarter later when Russell Wilson capped a night’s worth of MVP-worthy actions when he flipped the ball while running 6 yards downfield to running back Mike Davis for a 19-yard gain that converted a third-and-eight and set up Seattle’s touchdown that clinched the game.